Consulate General of Switzerland in Hong Kong

 [Hong Kong residents who have stayed in Group A specified place(s) during the relevant period (the day of boarding for/arrival at Hong Kong or during the 21 days before that day) and who have been fully vaccinated and hold recognised vaccination record.]

 This means that only Hong Kong residents who are fully vaccinated are allowed to enter Hong Kong coming from Switzerland.
 Hong Kong residents who have stayed in Group A specified place(s) at any time during 21 days before arriving in Hong Kong are considered coming from a Group A specified place.
-This includes also transit at Zurich or Geneva Airport, with the only exception if the traveler did not leave the aircraft during the stopover in Switzerland (for details please refer to Answer 10 of the Q&A page).
-Fully vaccinated means the last dosage has been administered at least 14 days prior to arrival at Hong Kong and the persons must hold a recognized vaccination record (for details please refer to Answer 11 of the Q&A page).
+This includes also transit at Zurich or Geneva Airport, with the only exception if the traveler did not leave the aircraft during the stopover in Switzerland (for details please refer to the Hong Kong Government Q&A page).
+Fully vaccinated means the last dosage has been administered at least 14 days prior to arrival at Hong Kong and the persons must hold a recognized vaccination record (for details please refer to the Hong Kong Government Q&A page).

 Accompanied children of Hong Kong residents who are below the age of 12 are allowed to enter Hong Kong if all the accompanied adults fulfilled the conditions stated above.